0xDBFB7/scientific_standards/README.md

 ## Level III, oh baby, this is the good stuff

-In 1983, a new tiny, hard-to-find lipid structure was found in humans: the extracellular vesicle.
+In 1983, a tiny, hard-to-find lipid structure was discovered in human biology: the extracellular vesicle.

-However, as with much complex research, greater
+However, as with much complex research, interest from beyond the founding experts spurred confusion;

 > "most manuscripts on EVs do not include proper characterization of EVs generally, much less demonstration of exosomes versus other types of EVs [44].
 This lack of rigour as the field rapidly expanded in the early 2000s formed a major part of the impetus for the International Society for Extracellular Vesicles and its standardization initiatives."
 > [Witwer et al](https://doi.org/10.1080/20013078.2019.1648167)

-This led to the formation of a society 382 coauthors for the misev

 > "The major goal of these recommendations was to sensitize researchers (especially the rapidly growing numbers of scientists newly interested in EVs), as well as journal editors and reviewers, to experimental and reporting requirements specific to the EV field."

+This led to the formation of the MISEV2014 and 2018 Minimal Information guidelines, the product of 382 coauthors.

 Specific documentation requirements are provided: